Vinaigrette

 Pro Tips

-- Shake or whisk before each use if emulsion breaks
+- Shake well before each use to re-emulsify ingredients

 Origin & Heritage